Forecasting

 A forecast call is not actionable without a horizon.
 Keep `parameters.prediction_length` present and greater than zero on every request, even in local smoke tests.

-Timeline assumptions without `freq`
+Timeline assumptions without `frequency`

 Covariate arrays that do not align to history or horizon